IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ```
   val Datum = RegInit(0.U.asTypeOf(new datum(DataWidth)))
 ```
   Both of valid and data "reg with init var"s in RTL is *zero cleared* (unsigned zero) by hardware "reset" signal.
-You can specify your preferred value.
+You can specify your preferred initial value.
 The reset (and also clock) is added automatically to the HDL.

 - **Multi-Primitive**
   You might want to have multiple instances of a class. ```Vec``` method help us to coding without redundant efforts.
-  For example, ```Port()``` which defines I/O bundling several I/Os, we can define Num Ports as "port" like this;
+  For example, ```Port()``` which defines I/O bundling several I/Os, we can define Num Ports as a "port" like this;
 ```
   val io = IO(new Bundle {val port = Vec(Num, new Port(Width))})
 ```